awsdocs/aws-codeartifact-user-guide/doc_source/service-event-format-example.md

 # CodeArtifact event format and example<a name="service-event-format-example"></a>

-The following are event fields and descriptions along with an example of an CodeArtifact event\.
+The following are event fields and descriptions along with an example of a CodeArtifact event\.

 ## CodeArtifact event format<a name="service-event-format"></a>